conan-io/conan-extensions/README.md

 ### Testing

-To validate a new extension, it's possible to write a test which exercises its usage.
+To validate a new extension, it's possible to write a test that exercises its usage.
-You can use [pytest](https://docs.pytest.org) with [tox](https://tox.wiki/en/latest/) for testing and manegable virtual environment, producing a stable environment.
+You can use [pytest](https://docs.pytest.org) for testing, producing a stable environment.

 ```
-TOXENV=conan-latest tox
+pytest .
 ```

+We recommend testing with Python 3.6 to respect the [minimum version required](https://github.com/conan-io/tribe/blob/main/design/003-codebase-python.md) for Conan 2.0

 ### LICENSE